zruncho3d/f-zero/README.md

 ### Parts in this Repo

 In this repo are all the STLs you need to make an F-Zero, except for:
-- Voron 0.0 or 0.1 parts, including gantry, toolhead, carriage retainers, and M2 nutbars
+- Voron 0.0 or 0.1 parts, including gantry, toolhead, carriage retainers, tophat, and M2 nutbars
 - Z endstop (see #micron-v2 on DoomCube Discord)

 All parts should be already be in print-ready orientation, and no supports are needed.